[This article is part of the Learner's Maya Glyph Guide.]

 o This is because JALAM is just the cross-hatched eyeball on top of reduced AJAW.
 AJAW can be BEN.po or po.BEN – in BMM9, the BEN is covered by the new element, whereas in Grube-TLJ the po is covered.

-· List of prominent persons named Ix Wak Jalam Chan:
+· Prominent persons named Ix Wak Jalam Chan:

-o Lady Six Sky of NAR, daughter of Bajlaj Chan K’awiil of DPL, and mother of K’ahk’ Tiliw Chan Chaak of NAR.
+o Lady Six Sky of NAR, daughter of Bajlaj Chan K’awiil of DPL, and mother of K’ahk’ Tiliw Chan Chaak, a ruler of NAR.

-o Ix Wak Jalam Chan of Motul de San José, second wife of Kokaaj Bahlam IV.
+o Ix Wak Jalam Chan of Motul de San José, second wife of Kokaaj Bahlam IV, a ruler of YAX.

 o Ix Chak Tok Chaak of CRN, wife of Chakaw Nahb Chan and mother of his two sons, K’inich Yook and Chak Ak’ Paat Kuy.